arnobt78/Cypress--Test-Automation-Project-Tutorials/README.md

 <img width="1265" alt="Screenshot 2025-02-11 at 02 48 38" src="https://github.com/user-attachments/assets/22e7e0fc-fa11-4c49-bdab-b645b442404b" />

+---

-## Project Overview
+## Project Summary

-This repository provides a comprehensive set of Cypress-based test automation tutorials, demonstrating best practices for automating UI testing of web applications.
-The project includes various scripts, configurations, and reporting tools that allow you to run, manage, and analyze end-to-end and component tests using Cypress.
+This repository is a comprehensive learning resource for mastering Cypress—a leading framework for end-to-end (E2E) test automation of modern web applications.
+It is designed for both beginners and professionals to understand all aspects of UI test automation, including real-world best practices, reusable patterns, modular test design, custom plugins, and integration with popular CI/CD pipelines.
+The project is organized as a set of hands-on tutorials and working code examples, making it ideal for self-study, team upskilling, or as a reference for building robust Cypress frameworks in real projects.

-> **Note:** The underlying practice website may change its UI or features over time.
+- **Note:** The underlying practice website may change its UI or features over time.
 If you encounter assertion failures, revalidate selectors or assertions against the live site.

 ---